Position

 How much does a Art Teacher make?

-Art teachers play a vital role in shaping young minds.
-They inspire creativity and help students express themselves through various forms of art.
-The average yearly salary for an art teacher is $57,989.
-This figure can vary based on several factors, including experience, location, and the type of institution.
+Art teachers play a vital role in shaping young minds through creativity and expression.
+They earn a respectable salary that reflects their dedication to education and the arts.
+The average yearly salary for an art teacher is around $57,980.
+This figure can vary based on experience, location, and the type of institution they work for.

 View Art Teacher jobs nearby